TIY-LR-FEE-2015-Fall/gitbook/resources/project-structure.md

 # Default Project Structure

-Here are the files that should appear in every project from now on:
+Here are the files that should appear as the boilerplate on the `master` branch of every project from now on:

     /
     |-.gitignore
+    |-bower.json
+    |-package.json
     |-public/
     | |-index.html
     | |-app.css